 Arts & Culture Grants support the arts, foster creativity and help to build cultural connections in the community.
-Grants are typically available to support not-for-profit arts organizations, other recognized arts groups and collectives and a range of community groups active in producing local events and activities.
+Grants are typically available to support not-for-profit arts organizations, other recognized arts groups and collectives as well as a range of community groups active in producing local events and activities.

 The purpose of the Operating Assistance program is to identify, support and sustain the work of groups and organizations that play a key leadership role in the arts in North Vancouver by virtue of:

-- innovative partnerships with other sectors of the community or creative economy
+- innovative partnerships with other sectors of the community or creative economy; OR

 Grants are available to support the operations, programming and initiatives of eligible North Vancouver organizations that have an established record for delivering quality arts and cultural programs and services.
 In order to qualify for Operating Assistance, potential applicants must:

 - exhibit professional arts practices;

 - employ paid staff and demonstrate sound, independent management and governance; AND